project-imprimis/libprimis/doc/engine.md

 like other games in the Cube family, allows for limited, discrete deformation of octree nodes.

-Each corner, of which there are eight on a cube, can be deformed in steps of 1/8th of the total cube size.
+Each corner, of which there are eight on a cube, can be deformed along all three directions in steps of 1/8th of the total cube size.
 This allows for decent approximations of many curves when done carefully, and using different gridpowers prudently can allow for some limited compound curvature.

 This deformation, when carried out by all four corners of a cube, can allow for faces which do not align with their boundaries; indeed, all six faces can be